Eddington-Residents-Association/website/docs/agm-summary.md

 ## What was discussed

-[Tennis Courts](#tennis-courts){:name='tennis-courts'} were hoped for by many present. **We're looking for someone to champion this initiative** and can support them with access to Portal and the University's Development Office as they plan green spaces and sporting facilities for Phase 2.

-[Allotments](#allotments){:name='allotments'} were hoped for by many present.
-They featured in outline plans for Phase 2 which are currently under re-application.
-Portal has talked about providing some kind of temporary communal gardening space in the shorter term to bridge the gap, though this is unlikely to be a full allotment system. **We're looking for a champion of this cause**.

-[Architectural Drawings for freeholders](#drawings){:name='drawings'} had proved tricky for many residents to extract from the developer.
-The ERA expressed support for a group action but has no existing relationship with Hill Residential.
-Richard, a local architect, has offered to champion this issue.

-[Involvement of neighbours in Key Worker Housing](#key-workers){:name='key-workers'} was a concern leading to some useful ideas.
-Suggestions of ERA-curated WhatsApp groups; block representatives and keeping a list of neighbourhood groups on the website were briefly discussed. **We're seeking input from any Key Workers** who have insight into how very-local groups are organised currently.
+[Grant Funding](#grant-funding){:name='grant-funding'} for several new activities was secured with the assistance of the Association.
+In previous years our overheads were covered by contributions from each event run, funded by the Council.
+This year our expenses were paid from the Estate Management Charge, working out at about 10 pence per person!

+[Defect Database](#defect-database){:name='defect-database'} returned to active discussion, with multiple residents supporting the creation of a communal register of housing issues and paths to resolution. **Please [let us know](contact-us) if you would be interested in contributing**.

+[Food and Garden Waste](#green-waste){:name='green-waste'} continues to be a tricky issue for residents.
+The committee relayed a summary of discussions from the preceding Portal Residents Forum.
+Trials of food-waste bins in Key Worker housing were suspended due to repeated issues with contamination (people disposing of non-compostable waste in the bins).
+Forthcoming national legislation will require all councils to provide some level of green waste collection in the coming years.
+While there is a proposal on how our existing bin infrastructure can be modified to allow this - including a new bin design and additional collection vehicle - there's no convincing solution to the communal contamination issue.

+[Tenants of Private Landlords](#tenants){:name='tenants'} were at risk of being omitted from important communications from Portal, we heard.
+The ERA will review this with Portal in an effort to improve consistency of communication across all categories of resident.

+[ERA's Social Media Presence](#social-media){:name='social-media'} presents an unexploited opportunity to bring different local groups into our orbit.
+Our current lack of skills in this area is a weakness we'll look to improve this year - **please [get in touch](contact-us) if you would be interested in contributing**.

-A number of other queries and ideas were raised, which you can find in [the full minutes](/meetings/minutes/agm/2024-04-11.pdf).
+A number of other queries and ideas were raised, which you can find in [the full minutes](/meetings/minutes/agm/2025-04-24.pdf).

 ## Who was elected

-The seven committee members stood for re-election without competition and duly re-elected.
+Six of the seven committee members stood for re-election without competition and duly re-elected.
+We're still looking for someone to take the reigns of our social media accounts - please [get in touch](contact-us) if you are interested.

 Everyone is welcome to stand for election, but you don't have to wait till next year to get involved.
 Becoming a champion of a local cause or volunteering to help at an event is a great first step.
 And after getting some experience you might consider joining the committee in future.

 {% include committee_images.html filter="current" %}